 Studies in elderly adults have shown that latent CMV infection leads to the expansion of CD8+CD28- T-cells, which are thought to suppress immune responses to influenza vaccine and contribute to generalized immunosenescence in older adults (14).
 Few studies have evaluated the effects of CMV infection on infant vaccine responses (Table 3).

-In a study of measles vaccine in Gambian infants, one week after vaccination infant CD8 T-cell responses did not vary with CMV infection, but CD4 T-cell IFN-γ responses were lower in CMV infected infants.
+In a study of measles vaccine in Gambian infants, one week after vaccination infant CD8 T-cell responses did not vary with CMV infection acquired congenitally or postnatally, but CD4 T-cell IFN-γ responses were lower in CMV infected infants than in infants without CMV infection (54).
 At 13 months of age, there were no differences in memory T-cell responses between CMV-infected and uninfected infants.
 However, CMV-infected infants showed significantly higher CD4 and CD8 T-cell IFN-γ responses to SEB, indicating that immune activation is present in CMV-infected infants.
-Furthermore, there was a positive correlation between the magnitudes of the responses to SEB and CMV (55).
+Furthermore, there was a positive correlation between the magnitudes of the responses to SEB and CMV (54).

-Epstein Barr Virus (EBV) infects B-cells, and EBV-infected infants have reduced IgG responses to measles vaccine and meningococcus A and C polysaccharide vaccine (63).
+A study of CMV and EBV co-infection supports the idea that the effect of CMV infection on antibody responses to measles is dependent on changes to the T-cell population.
+Epstein Barr Virus (EBV) infects B-cells, and EBV-infected infant IgG responses to measles vaccine and meningococcus A and C polysaccharide vaccine are reduced by approximately one third (62).
 In infants co-infected with CMV and EBV the measles-specific IgG vaccine response is similar to uninfected infants.
-However CMV co-infection does not have a significant effect on the IgG response to meningococcus (a T-cell independent response) in EBV infected infants, and the vaccine response is still lower than in EBV uninfected infants (63).
-This supports the idea that the effect of CMV infection on antibody responses to measles is dependent on changes to the T-cell population.
+However CMV co-infection does not have a significant effect on the IgG response to meningococcus (a T-cell independent response) in EBV infected infants, and the vaccine response is still lower than in EBV uninfected infants (62).

-In Gambian infants CMV had no significant differences in anti-Hib or anti-tetanus toxoid IgG concentration measured at 18 months (55).
-A study of antibody response to oral polio vaccine in Zambian infants found that neither CMV seropositivity nor viraemia had a significant effect on OPV neutralizing antibody titres or frequency of vaccine failure at 18 months of age (25).
+Gambian infants who acquired CMV antenatal or postnatally had no significant differences in anti-Hib or anti-tetanus toxoid IgG concentration measured compared to uninfected infants at 18 months (54).
+A study of antibody response to oral polio vaccine in Zambian infants found that neither CMV seropositivity nor viraemia had a significant effect on OPV neutralizing antibody titres or frequency of vaccine failure at 18 months of age (26).
 However, trends in the data suggested that co-infection with HIV and CMV may have negative synergistic effects on the antibody response to OPV.
-CMV seropositivity was associated with decreased vaccine failures in HIV-unexposed infants, but not in HIV-exposed, uninfected infants.
-In HIV-infected infants antibody responses were reduced in CMV seropositive compared to CMV seronegative infants, although these results did not reach statistical significance (25).
+CMV seropositivity at 18 months was associated with a trend towards a small decrease in vaccine failures in HIV-unexposed infants (0.4% vs 4.3% vaccine failure, p=0.06), but not in HIV-exposed, uninfected infants.
+In HIV-infected infants antibody responses were reduced in CMV seropositive compared to CMV seronegative infants, although these results did not reach statistical significance (26).

-HIV-infected mothers in this study had a mean breastfeeding duration of 6 months compared to 15 months in HIV uninfected mothers, and longer breastfeeding duration was associated with increased mean poliovirus antibody titres in infants (25).
-The authors do not state whether mean breastfeeding duration differed between CMV infected and uninfected groups, but this is important because breastfeeding is the main route of transmission of postnatal CMV infection, and in HIV-exposed, uninfected infants in this study, the reduction in neutralizing antibody response to OPV could be accounted for by reduced breastfeeding duration (25).
+HIV-infected mothers in this study had a mean breastfeeding duration of 6 months compared to 15 months in HIV uninfected mothers, and longer breastfeeding duration was associated with increased mean poliovirus antibody titres in infants (26).
+The authors do not state whether mean breastfeeding duration differed between CMV seropositive and seronegative groups, but this is important because breastfeeding is the main route of transmission of postnatal CMV infection, and in HIV-exposed, uninfected infants in this study, the reduction in neutralizing antibody response to OPV could be accounted for by reduced breastfeeding duration (26).